viaacode/documentation-jekyll/docs/instroom/sip_specification/sip_structure/5_structure_package.md

 ## mets.xml (file)

-[Metadata Encoding and Transmission Standard](https://www.loc.gov/standards/mets/mets-home.html) (henceforth METS) is a metadata standard for encoding descriptive, administrative and structural metadata.
+[Metadata Encoding and Transmission Standard](https://www.loc.gov/standards/mets/mets-home.html) (METS) is a metadata standard for encoding descriptive, administrative and structural metadata.
 In the case of the meemoo SIP, the `mets.xml` file's main purpose it to act as an inventory of the files and directories contained within.
-Since it is situated at the package-level, it is also known as the package mets.
+Since it is situated at the package-level, it is also known as the _package METS file_.

 It should not be confused with the `mets.xml` files situated in their respective representation folders (cf. infra).
 The package `mets.xml` file does not record the internal structure of the different representations in the `/representations` directory.
 It only references the different `mets.xml` files contained in each `/representation_*` directory (where `*` is an integer indicating the number of different representations in the `/representation` directory).
-Each of the `mets.xml` files at the representation-level references its own internal structure.
+Each of the `mets.xml` files at the [representation level](6_structure_representation) references its own internal structure.

 ### \<mets\> section